 One way to forecast small business Chapter 11 bankruptcies is through a vector autoregression (VAR) estimate of UI claims with three-month lags from January 2006 to December 2019.
 An advantage of this approach is that it can determine the lag between the negative economic shock and its effect on bankruptcies.
 In the figure below, the gap between actual and predicted bankruptcies represents "averted bankruptcies."
-Small business bankruptcies for the second quarter as a whole were predicted to increase by 154.9 percent, while actual filings decreased by 1.8 percent.
-The analysis predicts Chapter 11 small business filings would spike by 307.2 percent in June alone, but the actual change thus far is only 12.2 percent in this month (Figure 16).
-We will continue to monitor Chapter 11 small business filings as more data becomes available.
+Small business bankruptcies for the second quarter as a whole were predicted to increase by 154.9 percent, while actual filings decreased by 1.8 percent in the second quarter.
+The analysis predicts Chapter 11 small business filings would spike by 307.2 percent in June alone, but the actual change in June was 12.2 percent (Figure 15).
+In the third quarter, the change in year-over-year bankruptcies accelerated to 63.6 percent, but the increase was still well below the third-quarter prediction of 213.1 percent.

-Figure 16.
+Figure 15.
 Actual versus Predicted Chapter 11 Small Business Bankruptcy Filings, 2007-20

-Sources: DOJ; Department of Labor; CEA calculations.
+Sources: Department of Justice; Department of Labor; CEA calculations.